Robert Harbinson

 Life

 1928- ; [Robert Harbinson Bryans; aka Robin Bryans]; b.
-Dee St. (East Belfast); moved to Donegall Ave. at five months; son of window cleaner who was poête manqué, melodeon player, and was brain-damaged in a window-cleaning accident; ed.
-Enniskillen, where he was evacuated during the war; became Belfast shipyard worker and cabinboy on dredger; quit to travel; entered Barry Religious College, Wales, and went to Canadan as a missionary to native [indigenous] Americans, becomeing a trapper and teacher there; settled in Sussex;
+Dee St. (East Belfast); moved to Donegall Ave. at five months; son of window cleaner who was poête manqué, melodeon player, and was brain-damaged in an accident at work; ed.
+Enniskillen, where he was evacuated during the war; became Belfast shipyard worker and cabinboy on a dredger; quit to travel; entered Barry Religious College, Wales, and went to Canadan as a missionary to native [indigenous] Americans, becoming a trapper and teacher there; settled in Sussex;

 wrote travel books as Robin Bryans, incl.
 Summer Saga (1960); Danish Episode (1961); Fanfare for Brazil (1962); Morocco (1965); Trinidad and Tobago (1967); autobiographical series, No Surrender (1960), somewhat inflated autobiography contain a glossary of Belfast terms; Song of Erne (1960); Up Spoke the Cabin Boy (1961), and Protégé (1963); other works include Tattoo Lily and Other Ulster Stories (1961); Lucio (1964), a novel; and Songs Out of Oriel (1974), poems; conducted a correspondence with public persons about the Kinkora Boys' Home scandal and the wider homosexual culture of Britain and Northern Ireland [see infra], c.1990.
 DIW FDA OCIL